ProjectFTS/FTS_COIN/README.md

 **For the github with our Windows GUI files (Standard Desktop Wallet) please** [click here](https://github.com/ProjectFTS/FTS_COIN_WINDOWS_GUI)

-For the github with our Linux CLI and GUI files please [click here](https://github.com/ProjectFTS/FTS_COIN_LINUX)
+For the github repo with our Linux CLI and GUI files please [click here](https://github.com/ProjectFTS/FTS_COIN_LINUX)

-For the github with our MAC CLI and GUI files please [click here](https://github.com/ProjectFTS/FTS_COIN_MAC)
+For the github with repo our MAC CLI and GUI files please [click here](https://github.com/ProjectFTS/FTS_COIN_MAC)

-For the github with our mobila app dev source files [click here](https://github.com/ProjectFTS/FTS_MOBILE)
+For the github with repo our mobila app dev source files [click here](https://github.com/ProjectFTS/FTS_MOBILE)

+For the github repo with the FTS Logo [click here](https://github.com/ProjectFTS/FTS_LOGO)